geopython/pygeoapi/docs/source/configuration.rst

     cors: true  # boolean on whether server should support CORS
     pretty_print: true  # whether JSON responses should be pretty-printed
     limit: 10  # server limit on number of items to return
+    template: # optional configuration to specify a different set of templates for HTML pages.
+Recommend using absolute paths.
+Omit this to use the default provided templates
+      path: /path/to/jinja2/templates/folder # path to templates folder containing the jinja2 template HTML files
+      static: /path/to/static/folder # path to static folder containing css, js, images and other static files referenced by the template
     map:  # leaflet map setup for HTML pages
         url: https://maps.wikimedia.org/osm-intl/{z}/{x}/{y}.png
         attribution: '<a href="https://wikimediafoundation.org/wiki/Maps_Terms_of_Use">Wikimedia maps</a> | Map data &copy; <a href="https://openstreetmap.org/copyright">OpenStreetMap contributors</a>'